 Mayo involved the issue of whether medical residents are "students" covered by an exemption from employment tax under Internal Revenue Code (IRC) § 3121(b)(10).
 In 2004, after notice and comment, Treasury issued new regulations providing additional clarification that a medical resident performing full-time services would not be treated as a "student" for purposes of § 3121(b)(10).
 Notwithstanding the regulation, the Mayo Foundation filed a refund suit for taxes it had withheld and paid on its medical residents' stipends.
 Relying on the factors enumerated in National Muffler, the district court held that the 2004 regulations were inconsistent with the unambiguous text of § 3121(b)(10).
-Relying on Chevron, the Eighth Circuit reversed the district court.
+Relying on Chevron, the U.S. Court of Appeals for the Eighth Circuit reversed the district court.

 In an 8-0 decision (in which Justice Kagan did not participate), the Supreme Court, in an opinion by Chief Justice Roberts, affirmed the Eighth Circuit.
-Initially, without even discussing the conflict between Chevron and National Muffler, the Court applied step one of Chevron to determine that the statute was ambiguous as applied to medical residents.
-(National Muffler would have required the same initial statutory analysis.)
-The Court next stated that, in the "typical case," with the statute determined to be
+Initially, without even discussing the conflict between Chevron and National Muffler, the Court applied step one of Chevron to determine that the statute was